The History of African Americans at Poplar Hill

 Currently, little is known about the history of African Americans at Poplar Hill.
 The Dunnington Mansion Foundation is actively researching to add depth to the property's history and story.
 We encourage anyone with information on the people and families that lived and worked here please contact us!
 We are working with the Robert Russa Moton Museum to help further our research and will update this page as we find more information.

-According to an 1860 slave schedule (census) Captain John Hughes Knight did own 30 slaves at that time.
+According to an 1860 slave schedule Captain John Hughes Knight did own 30 slaves.
+Henry A. Watkins owned two at that time but he was also not residing at Poplar Hill in 1860.
 To our knowledge no photographic documentation exists.

 Anecdotal history suggests that the last person born into slavery at Poplar Hill died in 1935 while still residing there.
 His name was Jim and he is likely buried in the farm worker cemetery that is now part of the Manor Golf Course property.